tobbykin/near-ai-learning-hub/tutorials/message-storage-agent.md

 - How NEAR's messaging model uses a header, payload, and signature to ensure secure communication.
 - The importance of persistent storage for maintaining context in decentralized systems.
 - How a practical implementation of these concepts can form the basis for more advanced features like context-aware LLM inference.

-This guide aims to provide clear, detailed insights into building secure, context-rich AI agents on NEAR.